-Select different Themes for one or more, or all WordPress Pages, Posts or other non-Admin pages.
+Select different Themes for one or more WordPress Pages, Posts or other non-Admin pages.
 Or Site Home.

 If we cannot solve the problem, please consider using a WordPress Network.
 One install of WordPress allows you to have multiple separate Sites ("MultiSite"), each with a different Theme, without using the jonradio Multiple Themes plugin.
 The sites can look to the outside world as if they are just one web site by using the Sub-directories option.
 For example, Site 1 would be at example.com, and Site 2 could be at example.com/forum.

-Some do, some do not; unfortunately, there are a growing number of newer Paid Themes that incorporate so many WordPress Hooks that it is not feasible for this plugin to handle them all.
+With the massive rewrite of Theme Selection logic in Version 5 of this plugin, it should now work with all Paid Themes and Plugins.
 But we have only tested the few Paid Themes whose authors have provided us with permission to use, without charge, their themes for test purposes.
 Elegant, for example, allows us to accept copies of its Themes provided by its customers who require assistance with the jonradio Multiple Themes plugin.
 On the other hand, some other Paid Theme authors have simply ignored our requests, despite our stated willingness to sign a non-disclosure agreement.

 We do encourage you to contact us if you run into problems when using the jonradio Multiple Themes plugin with a Paid Theme, as the problem may not be unique to the Paid Theme.